wlcx/minio-deploy-action/README.md

 Run [minio client][] in GitHub Actions to deploy files to Minio object storage.

-It uses the `mc mirror --overwrite` command to deploy.
+It uses the `mc mirror --remove --overwrite` command to deploy.

+It also sets the policy of the uploaded objects to `public`, so it can be used for static serving purposes.

 ## Usage